lweith/oauth-dpop-rt/draft-rosomakho-oauth-dpop-rt.md

 If the DPoP header is absent, the AS MUST NOT issue a DPoP-bound access token.
 It MAY issue an unbound (bearer) access token only if explicitly permitted by policy or by the client registration metadata (e.g., when `dpop_bound_access_tokens` is false).
 Otherwise, the request MUST be rejected according to the rules in {{DPoP}}.

-If the DPoP-RT header is absent or invalid and the client is registered with `drop_bound_refresh_tokens` set to true, the AS MUST reject the request using the `invalid_dpop_rt_proof` error.
+If the DPoP-RT header is absent or invalid and the client is registered with `dpop_bound_refresh_tokens` set to true, the AS MUST reject the request using the `invalid_dpop_rt_proof` error.

 ## Example Requests